Skip to content

 Eggs: Even though eggs are super nutrient-dense with 6g of protein and 5g of fat, egg whites contain a compound called albumin that can cause reactions for people with autoimmune conditions.

-Nightshades: white potatoes, tomatoes, peppers, eggplant, goji berries, okra, tomatillos, paprika, cayenne pepper, ashwagandha
+Nightshades: White potatoes (though sweet potatoes are allowed), tomatoes, peppers, eggplant, goji berries, okra, tomatillos, paprika, cayenne pepper, ashwagandha

 This group of botanical plants contains compounds known as alkaloids that can contribute to inflammation and symptom flare-ups in those struggling with autoimmune conditions.